-Given everything that is going on in the world right now, you would be forgiven for not staying up to date with changes in the housing market, and to stamp duty in particular.
+Given everything that is going on in the world right now, you would be forgiven for not staying up to date with changes in the housing market and stamp duty in particular.
 However, if you are looking to buy a home now or soon, it is imperative you are up to date with stamp duty regulations, because you must make an informed decision.

 Stamp duty holiday changes regulations changed on July 1st